 When to buy Pro version

 Sign-up for a free Grammarly account and start checking your documents.
-If you frequently come across a lot of premium alerts, it means that your writing skills need improvement.
-Then it is time to get the pro version.
+If you frequently come across a lot of premium alerts, it means that your writing needs improvement.
+If so, try the premium version.

 You can choose between monthly, quarterly, or annual billing cycles.
 If you intend to use it frequently for a long time, then the yearly plan is the most economical option.